PSHE and RHSE parent consultation

 We have also updated our Relationships and Sex Education policy to reflect the new statutory status for Relationships Education.

-South Parade Primary School will be following the scheme of work from the PSHE Association (Programme Builders for Primary - Thematic) which covers all the main aspects of the national curriculum.
+South Parade Primary School will be following the Twinkl Life scheme of work which goes alongside the PSHE Association.
+It covers all the main aspects of the national curriculum.
 The elements of this are encompassed under three wider areas of:

 For the intended curriculum overview, please click this link: Yearly overview.